Moral Mazes in the Era of LLMs: An Emerging Landscape of LLM-Driven Norms

 As an example, in scenario 1, a crucial point of difference between smaller and larger LLMs is how they judge a certain persuasion strategy.
-The task is to communicate to a newly hired employee why he cannot have his own private office.
+The task is to decline a newly hired employee's request for a private office.
 On the one hand, the situation is unchangeable due to company policy.
 On the other hand, the player has a persuasion leverage to mention the recipient's higher compensation at this new role compared to his previous one.
 Essentially, \textbf{should we mention this to invoke a sense of gratitude and preemptively turn down any further negotiation?} According to the authors' judgment, this strategy is highly tactless and passive aggressive.
 But it is precisely the source of disagreement between smaller and larger models: smaller models prefer emails that use it while larger models disprefer them.
 More examples of judges' rationales can be found in Appendix~\ref{appendix:emergent_tact}, Tables~\ref{tab:rationale_examples_1}-\ref{tab:rationale_examples_5}.

-To ensure tact is a reasonable explanation, we labeled the emails with a similar but irrelevant feature, \textit{politeness}, \chenhao{but do you have a different definition of politeness for each scenario?} \dang{we use the same definition of politeness for all scenarios since it is not scenario-dependent.} and found that it does not separate the small and large models as well as tact (Appendix~\ref{appendix:emergent_tact}).
+To ensure tact is a reasonable explanation, we labeled the emails with a similar but irrelevant feature, \textit{politeness}, and found that it does not separate the small and large models as well as tact (Appendix~\ref{appendix:emergent_tact}).
 Our definitions of tact are robust across different judges, as we found high correlations in the annotations of Gemini 3 Flash, Grok 4 Fast, and GPT 5.2.
 More details can be found in Appendix~\ref{appendix:emergent_tact}.
+Together, the convergence in judgments and the preference for tact suggest that LLMs are developing shared communicative norms that may differ from humans' and may warrant further investigation.